mechawolf-wd/flow/README.md

 1. Make props readonly!
 2. Implement the `once` directive to bind events or effects that should only execute once.
-3. Use reactive props that bind directly to object properties instead of reading from DOM attributes.
-4. Cache the values in loop's expressions.
+3. Cache the values in loop's expressions.
-5. Fix Checkboxes - if touched once, they keep their user-manipulated state.
+4. Fix Checkboxes - if touched once, they keep their user-manipulated state.
-6. Decide whether to keep `<loop></loop>` tags inside production HTML.
+5. Decide whether to keep `<loop></loop>` tags inside production HTML.
-7. Implement `ref=""` directive for referencing DOM elements.
+6. Implement `ref=""` directive for referencing DOM elements.
-8. Implement the user's ability to watch props.
-9. Implement a handling mechanism for components' names casing. eg. CurrentDate -> `<current-date>`... (x) `<currentdate>`
+7. Implement a handling mechanism for components' names casing. eg. CurrentDate -> `<current-date>`... (x) `<currentdate>`
-10. Remove repetition of saving attributes' contents eg. :for.
-11. Implement deep object watching.
+8. Implement deep object watching. (in progress)
-12. Make events aware of context - now they don't get reactive variables' values.
+9. Make events aware of context - now they don't get reactive variables' values.
-13. Investigate why would `header` component be rendered twice (due to naming conflict).
+10. Investigate why would `header` component be rendered twice (due to naming conflict).
-14. Use Functions constructor to handle no-context-destructurized component template.
+11. Use Functions constructor to handle no-context-destructurized component template.
-15. Expand ref's ability to handle reactive updates when nested objects are defined in its body.
+12. Expand ref's ability to handle reactive updates when nested objects are defined in its body.
-16. Change reactive variable's parameter names (configuration, variableReference) so that they don't clash with others.
+13. Change reactive variable's parameter names (configuration, variableReference) so that they don't clash with others.
+14. Implement watcher's ability to watch for nested reactive objects changes.

 ## Second Line of TODOs